 To bring you the best fleece jacket review, we first selected the top-selling and highest-rated models out there.
 We focused on technical models designed for active use in the outdoors and also tested a few non-technical options.
 We've tested all the way from the cold climates of Canada to the warm deserts of Nevada, and many places in between.
 We rated each on six different metrics, assigning scores based on both subjective and objective performance.
-Each fleece was worn for at least three months, with our award winners being continually tested throughout the year.
+Each fleece was worn for at least three months, with some being continually tested over the years.
 Many women test each jacket, with our main tester gathering data and providing you with our results.

 This test is simple.
 After evaluating the materials, fabrics, and features, we wear each in cold weather.
 We wear them on their own and in a layered system, noting which option provides the best overall warmth.

 Comfort and coziness are key to wear all day.
 We look at the plushness and thickness of fabrics, note great features (like thumb loops), and wear each for many days.
 We note any odd areas of fit and how the fleece feels for wearing, many days on end.
 We also sleep and lounge in each one to see which our testing team prefers.